Company and tax law

 Property and construction law

-The law firm 99 Avocats can assist in every step of a real estate project, throughout the construction operations and during the different phases of the life of a property, in particular:
+99 AVOCATS assists in every step of a real estate project, throughout the construction operations and during the different phases of the life of a property, in particular:

 - Project design and financing